What is Nonlinearity?

 Generally, applying the standard value at risk approach to options is not always commendable given the higher level of nonlinearity.
-As a result, managers tend to use more advanced modeling techniques, such as Monte Carlo, to determine options investors based on risks and returns.
+As a result, managers tend to use more advanced modeling techniques, such as Monte Carlo, to determine options for investors based on risks and returns.

 Potential Cause of Nonlinearity in Trading and a Possible Solution